Kristina01111000/MemoryGame/README.md

 to do:

 - have a game reset button
-- add timer
-- add margins
+- add timer?
 - fix the shuffle method, its not good
+  - fisher yates shuffle method not allowing game board to load, figure it out later